 An organization is not merely a machine, it’s a hierarchical social structure.
 There would be cases when an employee wouldn’t be able to make sense of the data.
 So pairing them with people who are using them could make a difference.

 Working in small groups can work wonders.
-Pairing peoples who normally do not work together can have a remarkable outcome in terms of productivity.
+Pairing people who normally do not work together can have a remarkable outcome in terms of productivity.
 The team members start to see newer opportunities and experience the situation in a new light.

 Collaboration is the key to any success.
 So keep testing your ideas.
 Share your ideas with others, maybe with someone from another team.
 Small experiments are a great way to break the ice.

 The start is always tough.
 You never know where exactly to start.
 The digital journey could be intimidating, and daunting at the same time.
 But as the spearhead of this transformation process, you need to understand the new frontiers where the changes are taking place.
-Moreover, you need to understand what aspects of the business is getting affected by it and what kind of foundation is needed to support that kind of transformation.
+Moreover, you need to understand what aspects of the business are getting affected by it and what kind of foundation is needed to support that kind of transformation.

 It is one of the most common digital transformation leader interview questions that you would face.
 The starting point depends on the need of the specific organization.
 The goal ultimately is to optimize and coordinate resources more carefully.
 For some organizations, the top priority is to connect the internal resources more efficiently.
 For others, the coordination of internal operations is much more important.

 One of the main obstacles that the organizations face is the strategy – a well-thought, battle-tested strategy.
 The actual obstacle is the lack of an informed strategic view of the whole situation.
 Another very common hindrance is the lack of joined-up thinking.
-Often you would see a plan that is all-over-the-place, and the most probable reason behind such a mess is that the decision-takers have no idea as to what to expect from the new technology.
+Often you would see a plan that is all over the place, and the most probable reason behind such a mess is that the decision-takers have no idea as to what to expect from the new technology.

 Many transformation journeys come to their knees soon after they start due to having a rigid budgetary cycle.
 Your plan needs to have the steam to achieve the long-term goal while taking into account the short-term milestones.
 Studies suggest even less than one-fifth of the organizations are able to quantify the return on investment.